Nibir1/video_player/README.md

-# video_player
-Web Video Player - Play local videos from your drive.
+# Web Video Player - Play local videos from your drive.